 Every summer we welcome new art into the Webster's Woods Sculpture Park.
-This year 8 artists shared their vision under the theme of New Growth.
+This year 7 artists shared their vision for the exhibition "Under the Canopy".

 The artist says: "Water Spider is a character from Cherokee legends.

 Although small and "insignificant" she managed to bring fire to the people when none of the other animals could by walking across the water and putting an ember in the clay pot on her back.
 She personifies the importance of the small or weak to do great things and change the world."

 Sixkiller is a Tsalagi (Cherokee) name denoting heritage in one of the warrior clans.

 The artist says: "I have previously created stone, wood, and other found object sculptures organically in the environment without any expectation of permanence except through photographs.

 Rock Star is my first exploration of creating a more permanent installation.
 The sculpture also personifies “Growth” in the way the star motif seems to burst and grow out from the surrounding rocks."